liroh99/Assignments/day06/README.md

 My code reads a qPCR csv file, takes the Ct number (which is the number of cycles that the machine ran) and converts it into gene expression.
-The code shows the sample name, the target gene, the ct mean and the correlated gene expression.
+While it does this it ignores the runs that didn't succeed labeled as "undetermined".
+It creates a dataframe that includes the sample name, the target gene, the ct mean with the correlated gene expression.
+The code then writes the dataframe to a new cvs file.
+The test checks to see if in the dataframe the computation was done correctly.